 can stop at any time.
 Your email will not be used for any other purpose.

-Memorial contributions may be made to the First Lutheran Church in Tiffin.
+Memorial contributions may be made to the charity of the donor’s choice.